1120 (25th November)

-Following their victory in France, King Henry, his nobles and army prepared to return to England.
+Having spent time in Normandy, King Henry, his nobles and army prepared to return to England.

 and around 300 other younger members of the court to take another vessel, the White Ship.
 Young William ordered for wine to be brought aboard and passengers and crew drank large amounts.

 William knew the White Ship was a fast vessel and ordered the Captain to speed up and try to overtake the King’s ship.
 However, the ship struck a rock and capsized.
-It is said that William was escorted away in a Dinghy but returned to the wreck to try to save his half sister.
-The dinghy was swamped and William drowned.
+It is said that William was escorted away in a spare boat but returned to the wreck to try to save his half-sister.
+The boat was swamped and William drowned.

-Only one man survived the disaster, a butcher who managed to hold on to the mast which was above the water until help arrived.
+Only one man survived the disaster, a butcher who managed to hold on to the rock until help arrived.

 1121 (24th January)

 King Henry I married Adeliza of Louvain.
 He hoped to have more sons to secure the succession.
 The wedding ceremony was performed at Windsor Castle.